 Harley also had a way to break the built-in "speed governors" most rental vehicles are equipped with.
-The governor kicks in once the car gets up to about 120mph, and then it would drop to 60.
-It is a safety precaution built into the vehicle, but Harley knew how to beat it.
+The governor kicks in once the car gets up to about 120 mph, and then it dropped to 60.
+It is a safety precaution built into the vehicle, but Harley knew how to bypass it!

-According to Vader, Harley would reach speeds of 120mph, to which he would ask him to slow down, only to be ignored as if he didn’t exist.
+According to Vader, Harley reached speeds of 120 mph, to which he would ask him to ease up on the gas, only to be ignored as if he didn’t exist.
 Then Harley would slow down a tiny bit and then "drive slam the pedal down to break the governor.
 He’d adjust his speed a little bit, then rev it up, and then boom!
 No more governor."

 Even though there were butting of heads between the two, Harley always recognized that Vader was a very gifted athlete, and there was nobody like him at the time, and maybe ever since.

 When referring to Vader, Harley Race once said, "The most natural athlete that I’ve ever had the pleasure of being around or being associated with, and thank god I never had to wrestle him!"

 Watch: Vader shares his appreciation of Harley Race.

 Harley Race – The Politician